With natural ingredients and good habits, those pimples will be the least of your worries.

 You might be tempted to reach for products that promise immediate results, but they usually rely on harsh synthetic ingredients that end up doing more harm than good to your skin.
 Natural skin care products are generally safer (make sure to still check the ingredients label!) since they often do without skin irritating synthetic ingredients.
 Stay away from synthetic fragrances, detergents, and skin-stripping alcohol ingredients.
 Do note that you’ll still want to avoid potential allergens even in clean beauty products.

 Your best bet is to stick to brands you can trust that rely on naturally-derived ingredients to tackle and heal acne.
-If you have especially sensitive skin, make sure to patch test the product first, or talk to your doctor or a dermatologist first.
+If you have especially sensitive skin or other skin conditions, make sure to patch test the product first for side effects, or talk to your doctor or a dermatologist first.

 As an Amazon Associate I earn from qualifying purchases.